V-R-7/Shell-scripting-notes/variables/variables-bash.md

 My jersey number is 7

 ```
-In the above code , let's change jersey_number to 11.
+In the above code, let's change jersey_number to 11.
 ```
 jersey_number=11
 echo My jersey number is ${jersey_number}